the-digital-anarchist/forumvooranarchisme/wiki/getting-started.md

 [English]

-Welcome to the FvA wiki, this wiki functions as a collection of resources and links related to Anarchism.
+Welcome to the FvA wiki, this wiki functions as a collection of wiki and links related to Anarchism.

 This wiki is a living document and will be updated continuously.

 The wiki is fully open content and can be edited by anyone.
-If you want to add your own links or resources, press the "Edit website" button in the lower right corner.
+If you want to add your own links or wiki, press the "Edit website" button in the lower right corner.
 Please note that it works through a github account and your mail will be traceable.
 So use a disposable email if you want to stay anonymous.